 Walking at Skaha Lake

 As I’ve noted here before, Penticton is situated between two lakes – one at the south end and the other at the north – and is one of only two communities in the world that is so established.
 The other is Interlaken, Switzerland.
-For a change of pace I recently decided to take a walk along Skaha.
+For a change of pace I recently decided to take a walk along Skaha which is at the south end.

 There was some serious wind coming out of the south causing choppy waters and lots of scudding cloud …